mmusal/mmusal.github.io/_posts/BYM_Model.md

 estimated at every iteration t.
 The intercept parameter array, beta_int has the same number of elements as rho array.
 The rest of the coefficients are associated the covariates written next to "beta".\
-The ITER (76) sized array theta contains a matrix of size 1 and N (1,58).
+The ITER (77) sized array theta contains a matrix of size 1 and N (1,58).
 It represents $\theta$, random effects.

 In the transformed parameters section, the first object created is the object alpha.
 This is an array of ITER size where each element is a matrix of "1,N" (1,58) dimensions.
 This object is where the equation
 \eqref{eq:lambda} is going to be evaluated.
-The beta_vac array is an array of size ITER and is calculated as
+The beta_vac array is an array of size (T-V+1) and is calculated as
 $$
 \beta_{vac_{1}}=\gamma_{1} \\
 \beta_{vac_{t}}=\beta_{vac_{t-1}}+\gamma_{t}